-How much time am I personally willing and able to invest in coaching this employee through a performance improvement plan?
+- How much time am I personally willing and able to invest in coaching this employee through a performance improvement plan?

-If you’ve answered these questions and have decided to coach an employee who is struggling, make a plan with a time limit.
+If you’ve answered these questions and have decided to coach an employee with performance issues, make a plan with a time limit.

-Have a frank conversation about the gaps you see between the results you want and the results he’s achieving in your one-on-one meetings.
+- Have a frank conversation about the gaps you see between the results you want and the results he’s achieving in your one-on-one meetings.

-- If you are both willing to work to close the gaps, develop a training and skills-building plan and agree when and how you’ll reassess progress.
+- If you are both willing to work to close the gaps, develop a performance improvement plan.
+Evaluate training and skills-building options and agree when and how you’ll reassess progress.

 Tom devised a one-person project for Sara to work on.
 It wasn’t really important work, but it kept Sara busy while Tom continued to follow up on her work and coach her twice a week.
 I doubt Tom will ever fire Sara, since doing so would admit he’d failed to bring her performance up to a suitable level.

 Many managers, like Tom, have a hard time making the decision to stop coaching and move an employee on to another job inside or outside of the company, even after working through a performance improvement plan.
 Some will spend months or even years accepting marginal performance and lowered productivity for the entire team rather than make a difficult decision.